 Most light up with the simple push of a button.
 Turning a knob will allow you to adjust the flame to the desired output, so you can keep your smoking foods at just the right temperature.

 A chip pan located over the burner is where you put the smoking wood.
 The wood chips should be soaked in water for a half hour or so before putting them in the chip pan.
 Wetting the chips prevents them from going up in smoke too quickly.
-It's important that you don't use too many chips in a gas smoker.
+It's important that you don't use too many chips.
 There's not much ventilation provided for the smoke to escape, so a little can go a long way.

 Several models are fitted with a water pan over the burner that gives you the ability to water smoke foods.
 Adding water with spices and/or beverages to the pan can add flavor and moistness to the meat in the food smoker.

-Gas smokers, whether propane or natural gas, make smoking easy.
-These food smokers are a pleasure to use.
+Whether fueled by propane or natural gas, these smokers are a pleasure to use.